← Back to Blog·Mar 16, 2026·7 min read

 Copper Analytics

-Copper Analytics provides lightweight, privacy-first website visitor analytics without cookies.
-The tracking script is under 5 KB, requires no consent banners, and updates your dashboard in real time.
-Ideal for teams that want clean traffic data without the complexity of enterprise tools.
-See pricing plans.
+Lightweight, privacy-first<strong>website visitor analytics</strong>without cookies.
+Tracking script under 5 KB, no consent banners, real-time dashboard.
+Ideal for teams that want clean traffic data without enterprise complexity.
+See <a href="/pricing">pricing plans</a>.

 Hotjar

-Hotjar specializes in qualitative website user tracking — heatmaps, session recordings, and user surveys.
-It shows how visitors interact with your pages, not just that they visited.
-Best used alongside a quantitative analytics tool rather than as a standalone tracker.
+Specializes in qualitative<strong>website user tracking</strong>— heatmaps, session recordings, and user surveys.
+Shows<em>how</em>visitors interact with pages, not just<em>that</em>they visited.
+Best alongside a quantitative analytics tool.

 Leadfeeder